vszakats/hb/contrib/hbamf/readme.txt

     reference id in AMF increase sequentially.
 It could be okay and faster to use some array with decent resize schema.
-Other than that benchmarks (in ST mode) showed that decoding speed is a little bit faster in this implementation than with Flash's bulit-in.
+Other than that benchmarks (in ST mode) showed that decoding speed is a little bit faster in this implementation than with Flash's built-in.

   ; .c function amf3_encode_string() does string hb_strRTrimLen()
-    on a utf8 values. so far i haven't found a string that was broken by this, but i have a feeling that it is possible...
+    on a UTF-8 values. so far i haven't found a string that was broken by this, but i have a feeling that it is possible...

 Note your issues too!